manhtukhang/niri-caelestia-shell/README.md

 ### ⚙️ Configuring

-All configuration options are in `~/.config/caelestia/shell.json`.
+All configuration options should be put in `~/.config/caelestia/shell.json`.
+This file is *not* created by default, you must create it manually.

 You might want to change your default apps.